-A junction box is simply a standard electrical box that is mounted securely (to house framing or another structure) and contains the splice—the wiring connection—of two or more circuit cables or wires.
-The cables are secured to the box with cable clamps (or conduit connectors, if the circuit includes conduit), and it must have a... removable cover to create a complete enclosure.
+A junction box is simply a standard electrical box that is mounted securely to the house framing or another structure, containing the connection (splice) of two or more circuit cables.
+The cables are secured to the box with cable clamps (or conduit connectors, if the circuit includes conduit), and the box must have a removable cover to create a complete enclosure.
 Junction box covers must remain accessible; they cannot be covered with drywall or other surface material.

-Turn off the power to the circuit you'll be working on by switching off the appropriate circuit breaker in your home's service panel (breaker box).
+Turn off the power to the circuit you'll be working on by switching off the appropriate circuit breaker in your home's service panel (circuit breaker box).
 Test all of the wires you'll be working on with a non-contact voltage tester.
-The test should confirm that no voltage is present in any of the wires.Continue to 3 of 8 below.
+The test should confirm that no voltage is present in any of the wires.

 Mount the Box

 Separate the circuit wires at the existing splice and loosen the cables as needed to make room for the new junction box.
-Mount the box to the framing (or other support structure) with screws driven through factory-made holes in the back or side of the box, as applicable.
+Anchor the box to the framing (or other support structure) with screws driven through the factory-made holes in the back or side of the box, as applicable.

 Secure the Cables

 Secure the cables by tightening the screws on the clamps, being careful not to overtighten and damage the cables.
-Plastic boxes usually have spring-tabs for clamps and do not require... tightening.
+Plastic boxes usually have spring-tabs for clamps and do not require tightening.

 Join the Wires

-- Join the white (neutral) wires together, then join the black (hot) wires together, using a wire nut or other approved connector for each wire pair.
+Join the white (neutral) wires together, then join the black (hot) wires together, using a wire nut or other approved connector for each wire pair.
 If there are red (hot) wires, join them together, as well.
 Confirm that all wires are secure by gently tugging on each wire.

 Finish the Job